-Hellenic College accepts students of all races and creeds.
-The College admits qualified first-year and transfer students to all programs in September and January.
-In evaluating applicants for admission, the Admissions Committee looks at the whole person.
-Admission is based on each candidate's academic record, application, personal essay, recommendations, extracurricular activities, interview reports and test scores.
+Hellenic College is committed to diversity and welcomes applicants from all backgrounds.
+Qualified first-year and transfer students are admitted in September and January on a rolling admissions basis.
+Admission is based on each candidate’s academic record, application, personal essay, recommendations, extracurricular activities, admission interview, and test scores.

 |Early Action||December 1|